photoprism/photoprism-docs/docs/user-guide/sync/dropbox.md

     volumes:
       - "~/Dropbox/Camera Uploads:/photoprism/import"
     ```
 5. Optional: Enable 'delete on import' in PhotoPrism's settings to delete imported files from Dropbox.
-This saves Dropbox space, allowing you to remain within the 2GB free tier.
+This saves Dropbox space, allowing you to remain within the 2 GB free tier.

 !!! note ""
     The Dropbox mobile app needs to be opened periodically or it tends to fail to identify and sync new photos.